 Athlete's foot is a very common condition.
 It is caused by a fungal infection that affects the skin on the feet.
 Athlete's foot is usually mild and often affects the skin in between the toes, causing it to be red, flaky and itchy.
 Most people can treat athlete's foot at home.
 Please ask your pharmacist for advice about the most appropriate antifungal creams.
-If these creams are ineffective or if your Athlete's Foot is severe, please make an appointment with your GP or with our Nurse Practitioner.
+If these creams are ineffective or if your Athlete's Foot is severe, please make an appointment with your GP.